RedcXca/type-bot/README.md

 A simple Discord bot for personal reminders and task management.
 Built with Python and discord.py.

-## Features
-- Set a daily reminder time
-- Add tasks with date and time
-- List tasks (sorted, indexed)
-- Remove tasks by index
-- All data saved in `events.json`

 ## Commands

 🐱🌹 **Commands:** 🌹🐱